MadhumithaSridhara/QuickMatch/index.md

 We evaluated our algorithm on the GHC machines, using the NVIDIA GTX1080 GPU.
 We used the C programming language along with CUDA for our implementation.

 Originally, we planned to implement the algorithm using OpenCL, targeting both NVIDIA as well as Intel GPUs.
 We started out by writing a simple whole-word matching algorithm which does not actually use the NFA construction approach, and got the algorithm to work and tested it out on our local Intel machine Graphics Card.
 The implementation of the NFA construction involves using complex data structures like struct pointers, double indirections to other structures inside a structure, and a fair amount of dynamic memory allocation to build each state and connect them together in sort of a linked list way.
-When we tried to implement this on OpenCL, we found that we could not do the construction on the host and send it over to the GPU due to lack of same address space, and the fact that OpenCL allows copying only contiguous bytes of data from memory from the host to the GPU.
-So, we tried to fix this by constructing the NFA on the GPU itself, after modifying the algorithm to remove dynamic memory allocation, but it turns out that OpenCL v1.2 (That is supported on our laptops as well as the GHC machines) do not provide write access to the shared device memory, which is accessible across the kernel and the inline device functions.
+When we tried to implement this on OpenCL, we found that we could not do the NFA construction on the host and send it over to the GPU due to lack of same address space, and the fact that OpenCL allows copying only contiguous bytes of data from memory from the host to the GPU.
+So, we tried to fix this by constructing the NFA on the GPU itself, but it turns out that OpenCL v1.2 (supported on our laptops as well as the GHC machines) do not provide write access to the shared device memory, which is accessible across the kernel and the inline device functions.
 OpenCL 2.0 seems to allow sharing.
-Finally we decided not to spend more time on this, but rather went ahead to implement the algorithm using CUDA.
+Finally we decided not to spend more time on this and went ahead to implement the algorithm using CUDA.

 We had to change the starter code quite a bit in order to make it work on CUDA.
 Russ Cox's implementation did not handle whole-word matching in any given string.
 We had to change this so that our algorithm matches whole-word.
 We did this by basically starting from each character of a given line to check for the pattern match rather than just start from the beginning of the line.
 (The original implementation fails to match "hello" in "world hello", as it breaks out after the first letter mismatch.
 We start the match at each letter of "world hello", and finish only when there are no matches anywhere).
 Another major issue we faced was that the algorithm was recursive in nature.
 We had to change this to an iterative version so that it is amenable to CUDA.
 We did this by maintaining a custom stack of our own while adding new states to the NFA during its construction.

 ## Algorithm
-The implementation is as follows:
+Our implementation on CUDA is as follows:
 Input: A regular expression and search file
-Output: Lines with a matching regex pattern in them are printed to stdout
+Output: Lines with a matching regex pattern

 * Read the file into a buffer called 'search_string' (char *)
 * Find the start offsets of different lines in the buffer by reading the file line by line.
 Save the offsets into an array called 'linesizes' (int *)